booniebears/dacs-lab/README.md

 # DACS Lab

-Lab for the post-graduate course *Design Automation and Computing System* at School of Integrated Circuit, Peking University.
+Lab for the post-graduate course *Design Automation and Computing System* at School of Integrated Circuits, Peking University.

 ## Contents